PX4/PX4-user_guide/en/middleware/mavlink.md

 Most streaming classes are very similar (see examples in [/src/modules/mavlink/streams](https://github.com/PX4/PX4-Autopilot/tree/main/src/modules/mavlink/streams)):

-- The streaming class derives from [`MavlinkStream`](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/mavlink/mavlink_stream.h) and is named using the pattern ` MavlinkStream``<CamelCaseMessageName> `.
+- The streaming class derives from [`MavlinkStream`](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/mavlink/mavlink_stream.h) and is named using the pattern `MavlinkStream<CamelCaseMessageName>`.
 - The `public` definitions are "near-boilerplate", allowing PX4 to get an instance of the class (`new_instance()`), and then to use it to fetch the name, id, and size of the message from the MAVLink headers (`get_name()`, `get_name_static()`, `get_id_static()`, `get_id()`, `get_size()`).
   For your own streaming classes these can just be copied and modified to match the values for your MAVLink message.
 - The `private` definitions subscribe to the uORB topics that need to be published.
+  In this case the uORB topic has multiple instances: one for each battery.
+  We use `uORB::SubscriptionMultiArray` to get an array of battery status subscriptions.

   Here we also define constructors to prevent the definition being copied.

 - The `protected` section is where the important work takes place!

   Here we override the `send()` method, copying values from the subscribed uORB topic(s) into appropriate fields in the MAVLink message, and then send the message.

-  In this case the uORB topic has multiple instances: one for each battery.
-  We use `uORB::SubscriptionMultiArray` to get an array of battery status subscriptions.
+  In this particular example we have an array of uORB instances `_battery_status_subs` (because we have multiple batteries).
-  In the `send()` function we iterate the array and use `update()` on the subscription to check if it has changed (and update a structure with the current data).
+  We iterate the array and use `update()` on each subscription to check if the associated battery instance has changed (and update a structure with the current data).
-  This allows us to send the MAVLink message only if the associated battery uORB topic has changed:
+  This allows us to send the MAVLink message _only_ if the associated battery uORB topic has changed:

   ```cpp
   // Struct to hold current topic data.